 Learning and teaching

-You’ll be taught through lectures, practical classes and group tutorials.
+You will be taught through lectures, practical classes and group tutorials.
 We make extensive use of IT and a wide range of material to enable students to study at their own pace and in their own time to enhance and extend the material taught formally.
 In the second year, you will develop your learning in systemic skills and practice through the required systemic therapeutic practice (of 60 hours including one recorded session) in your own professional agency and through a mixture of experiential exercises (e.g. roleplay) and clinical case discussion.